Looking at your sunscreen bottle, you may be wondering – what does SPF mean? And how does it protect from sun damage?

 What is SPF?

+So what does SPF mean when it comes to selecting the right sunscreen?
 You may be tempted to grab the sunscreen with the highest level of SPF, but that doesn’t automatically mean you’re getting better protection.
 SPF calculations come from laboratory research.
 Scientists there have greater control over the environment than you do when you go outside.

 If you’re concerned about your skin cancer risk or want to learn more about taking care of your skin, take a look at the dermatology and skin care services offered at Bon Secours.